sylvaticus/MITx_6.86x/Unit 04 - Unsupervised Learning/Unit 04 - Unsupervised Learning.md

 #### The constrained multinomial log-likelihood

-As the sum of \thetas must sum to one, the Lagrangian of the log-likelihood is:
+As the sum of thetas must be one, the Lagrangian of the log-likelihood is:

 $ℒ = \log P(D | \theta ) + \lambda \left(\sum_{w \in W} \theta_w - 1\right) = \sum_{w \in W} n_w \log \theta_ w + \lambda \left(\sum_{w \in W} \theta_w - 1\right)$